zhuharev/CSS3-Parallax/README.md

-    speed     : 100, // {number} Movement velocity of 2D Parallax elements relative to the mouse degrees   : 20,  // {number} Determines the angle through which to rotate 3D Parallax elements vendors   : ['webkit', 'moz', 'o', 'ms'], // {array} Browser-specific CSS3 prefixes hardware  : true // {boolean} Set to false if IE9 support is required for 2D transformations }
+    speed     : 100, // {number} Movement velocity of 2D Parallax elements relative to the mouse degrees   : 20,  // {number} Determines the angle through which to rotate 3D Parallax elements vendors   : ['webkit', 'moz', 'o', 'ms'], // {array} Browser-specific CSS3 prefixes reverse   : true // {boolean} Whether to move 2D parallaxed items away from or towards the mouse hardware  : true // {boolean} Set to false if IE9 support is required for 2D transformations }
 );